 There are 2 main goals of surgery for epithelial ovarian cancer: staging and debulking.
+Surgery may involve the removal of one or both ovaries and fallopian tubes.
 In most cases, a gynecologic oncologist performs the surgery because they are specially trained in working with these cancers.1

 Staging the cancer is vital because it helps categorize the cancer and guides treatment.
 During surgery, the doctors will usually remove:1

 - Both ovaries and fallopian tubes (a bilateral salpingo-oophorectomy)

 - The omentum (a layer of fatty tissue that covers the abdominal organs)

 Ovarian cancer may sometimes spread to the omentum.
 Lymph nodes in the pelvis and abdomen may also be biopsied.1

 During surgery, any fluid in the pelvis or abdominal cavity will be removed and tested for cancer cells.
 Sometimes the surgeon will do a peritoneal washing.
 This is a procedure in which a salt-water solution is used to wash the abdominal cavity.
 The solution is then removed and checked for cancer cells.
 The surgeon may also biopsy areas in the abdominal cavity and pelvis if they think the cancer has spread.
 All of these procedures help doctors stage the cancer.1

 Debulking is the other main goal of surgery.
 For advanced ovarian cancer, or anything past Stage I, optimal debulking is ideal.
 This is when no visible cancer is left behind after surgery, or any cancer that is left over is less than 1 centimeter in diameter.
 Optimal debulking has been shown to provide a better prognosis, but it is not always possible.1,2